SDGforskning/sdg-strings/SDG05_query_action_WoS.md

             (
-            ("gender*" OR "transgender*" OR "female$" OR "*woman" OR "*women" OR "*womens" OR "*womans" OR "girl$" OR "sister$" OR "mother$" OR "daugther$" OR "wife" OR "wives" OR "girlfriend$" OR "maternity" OR "maternal" OR "lesbian" OR "sexual* and gender" OR "transperson*" OR "non-binary" OR ("sex" NEAR/5 ("based" OR "factor$" OR "distribution" OR "characteristic$" OR "discriminat*" OR "violence")) )
+            ("gender*" OR "transgender*" OR "female$" OR "*woman" OR "*women" OR "*womens" OR "*womans" OR "girl$" OR "sister$" OR "mother$" OR "daugther$" OR "wife" OR "wives" OR "girlfriend$" OR "maternity" OR "maternal" OR "lesbian*" OR "sexual* and gender" OR "transperson*" OR "non-binary" OR ("sex" NEAR/5 ("based" OR "factor$" OR "distribution" OR "characteristic$" OR "discriminat*" OR "violence")) )
             NEAR/3